 - A. "Procurement Contracts" are contracts for the acquisition of goods and/or services in the actual or estimated amount of \$5,000 or more.
 Such goods and/or services are those necessary to support the FRMC office, facilities, operations and maintenance and capital projects, including but not limited to goods such as office supplies, major electrical equipment, construction and maintenance work and services as more fully described in Section 2.C below.
 Loans and grants are not Procurement Contracts. - B. "Non-Procurement Contracts" include direct placement of advertisements with radio, television, print and electronic media, periodicals, subscriptions, reference materials or professional research tools, written materials, fees or tuition associated with continuing education courses, training courses, conferences, seminars and symposiums, funding agreements, co-funding agreements, grants or memberships in various industry groups, professional societies or similar cooperative associations, or any cooperative projects and procurement activities conducted or sponsored by such organizations in which FRMC participates. - C. "Services Contracts" are Procurement Contracts for services of a consulting, professional or technical nature provided by outside consultants/contractors (individuals, partnerships or firms who are not and do not employ officers or employees of FRMC) for a fee or other compensation.
 Services Contracts comprise three specific types: Personal Services, Non-Personal Services and Construction.
 Personal Services include, but are not limited to: accounting, architectural, engineering, financial advisory, legal, public relations, planning, management consulting, surveying, training (when specifically developed by a consultant for FRMC) and construction management.
 Non-Personal Services include, but are not limited to: skilled or unskilled temporary personnel, including clerical office staff, technicians or engineers working under FRMC supervision; maintenance, repairs, and printing services.
-Construction and construction related services consist of craft labor and other services utilizing laborers and/or mechanics not otherwise considered Non-Personal Services engaged in the building of or the permanent alteration to real property.
+Construction consists of craft labor and other services utilizing laborers and/or mechanics not otherwise considered Non-Personal Services.